jbcodeforce/java-studies/docs/quarkus.md

 * The OpenShift extension is actually a wrapper extension that brings together the kubernetes and container-image-s2i extensions with defaults so that it’s easier for the user to get started with Quarkus on OpenShift
 * Build is done by source 2 image binary build: `./mvnw clean package -Dquarkus.container-image.build=true`.
 The output of the build is an ImageStream that is configured to automatically trigger a deployment
 * The first time, build and deployment are done with the command: `./mvnw clean package -Dquarkus.kubernetes.deploy=true`, after that, any build will trigger redeployment.
 Here are the steps done:

     * Build thin jar
     * Contact kubernetes API server
     * Perform s2i binary build with jar on the server.
 This adds a BuildConfig on the connected project.
     * Send source code from local folder to OpenShift build container.
     * Write manifest and signatures
-    * Generate dockerfile and build the image on server
+    * Generate Dockerfile and build the image on server
     * Push image to private registry
     * Apply the manifests: service account, service, image stream, build config, and deployment config as defined by the generated `openshift.yaml`
 * Three pods are visible: build, deploy and running app.